emiliano-poggi/BOOKstrap/index.md

 <h2 id="Intro">BOOKstrap</h2>

-BOOKstrap is a Jekyll open source web site built on top of Bootstrap 3 for easily publishing a responsive, mobile-ready book on the web.
+BOOKstrap is a [Jekyll](jekyllrb.com) open source web site built on top of [Bootstrap 3](https://getbootstrap.com/) for publishing a responsive and mobile-ready book on the web.

 Think of BOOKstrap as a Jekyll/Bootstrap based starter kit for building and writing you personal web book fast and easily.